Index Alterhuman Other Guestbook Links

 5. Cultural practices

-The hrihriwa are a race of human/horse shapeshifters.
+The hrihriwa are a race of human-horse shapeshifters.
 They live in clans of a few dozen to several hundred individuals and often incorporate humans and horses into their clans.
-They are found all throughout the Rootspan, but tend to cluster in remote and inhospitable areas, particularly in the central root mountains and on the steppes of the outer ring.
+They are found all throughout the Rootspan, but tend to cluster in remote and inhospitable areas, particularly in the central root mountains and on the steppes by the outer ring.

 Anatomy

-At a quick glance, a hrihriwa may seem like a regular human or horse (depending on their chosen form), but both of these forms have distinct traits that set them apart from your run of the mill human/horse.
+At a quick glance, a hrihriwa may seem like a regular human or horse (depending on their chosen form), but both of these forms have distinct traits that set them apart from their look-alikes.

 In their human form, hrihriwa also sport rather large eyes, always in seemingly-impossible colors.
 They span the entire chromatic spectrum, from red to yellow to blue to magenta, and always highly saturated.
-Their hair spans the entire equine color spectrum (and is of a similar wiry texture as horsehair), while their skin spans the entire human spectrum.
+Their hair spans the entire equine color spectrum (and is of a similar coarse texture as horsehair), while their skin spans the entire human spectrum.
+Their skin color seems somewhat tied to elevation - darker skin is common at higher elevations, particularly around the trunk of the World Tree, while lighter skin is common on the steppes near the Rootspan's outer ring.
+However, due to migration and displacement, there are many exceptions to this rule.

 There is very little sexual dimorphism between their males and females (or 'stallions' and 'mares,' as they call themselves).
 Mares have very small chests, somewhat boyish hips, and a tendency to grow sideburns.
 Stallions have narrower shoulders and wider hips than most human men (though this point of difference is not very pronounced), and are unable to grow full beards.
 They're of average height, compared to humans, though of a slightly more wiry build.
-Both sexes have the same height and same muscular stature.
+There is no difference in stature between the sexes.

 As horses, they retain their brilliant eyes, including the white scleras and round pupils, which may be a disconcerting sight on a horse to the unitiated.
-They're of a rideable size (the only rideable equines in the Rootspan), tough they loathe to let anyone ride them.
+They're of a rideable size (the only rideable equines in the Rootspan), though they loathe to let anyone ride them (see also societal relations re: mounts).
 A hrihriwa's horse form is typically as tall as their human form, measuring by the poll.
-Their coat, of seemingly any color found in regular horses, short and without any feathering.
+Their coat, of seemingly any color found in regular horses, is short and without any feathering.
+The may have curly coats, but they only grow moderate winter coats, likely as a result of the Rootspan's subtropical environment.

-They have a rather light build, akin to a light carriage horse or a lady's pleasure horse, with a high-set neck and a high-stepping bouncy gait.
+As horses, they have a slender build, akin to a light carriage horse or a lady's pleasure horse, with a high-set neck and a high-stepping bouncy gait.
 They are gaited, though the full range of their gaits is unknown.
 When asked, they will simply say that they can walk, trot, and 'run.'
 Walk, trot, extended trot, canter, gallop, pace, and something akin to a saddle rack or running walk has been observed.
+They are also quite fond of dancing in their horse forms, which includes tempi changes, passages, pirouettes, and airs above the ground.

 The most distinctive feature of the hrihriwa is their ability to change between these two forms.
-Their transformation is not instantaneous or logical.
-Every individual has a distinct transformation process, and they can learn to control the process and degree of transformation.
+The transformation is not instantaneous or logical.
+Every individual has a distinct transformation process, and most can learn to control the process and degree of transformation.
 The average transformation lasts 5-10 seconds.
-It's most common for the transformation to start at the extremeties, though some start at the body core or head.
-A few apparently start from right to left, or vice versa, beginning with the extremities on one side and ending with the extremities on the other side.
-However, even with a 'starting point,' body parts may change out of order or seemingly at random, making for a very disconcerting viewing experience.
+It's most common for the transformation to start at the extremeties, though some start at the head or the core of the body.
+A few apparently start from right to left, or vice versa, beginning with the extremities on one side and ending with the extremities on the other.

 Biological functions